 Global Engagement Funding

-Preference will be given to proposals which:
+Preference will be given to applications which:

 - Document commitment of funding and support from other institutional sources;